TheAlgorithms/Python/CONTRIBUTING.md

 - Please write in Python 3.12+.
 For instance:  `print()` is a function in Python 3 so `print "Hello"` will *not* work but `print("Hello")` will.
 - Please focus hard on the naming of functions, classes, and variables.
 Help your reader by using __descriptive names__ that can help you to remove redundant comments.
-  - Single letter variable names are *old school* so please avoid them unless their life only spans a few lines.
+  - Single-letter variable names are *old school* so please avoid them unless their life only spans a few lines.
   - Expand acronyms because `gcd()` is hard to understand but `greatest_common_divisor()` is not.
   - Please follow the [Python Naming Conventions](https://pep8.org/#prescriptive-naming-conventions) so variable_names and function_names should be lower_case, CONSTANTS in UPPERCASE, ClassNames should be CamelCase, etc.